postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Sending an asynchronous request

-You can send a request from your test code and log the response.
+Send a request from your test code and log the response.

 ```js
 pm.sendRequest("https://postman-echo.com/get", function (err, response) {